-Every country seems to have their own requirements and regulations regarding eyesight for driving on their public roads and highways.
-If you are wondering about the laws regarding eyesight and driving in the UK.
+Every country seems to have their own requirements and regulations regarding eyesight for driving on the highways and public roads.
+If you are wondering about the eyesight driving requirements in the UK.
 Look no further as we have done our research into how good your eyesight should be and when you would need to wear glasses or contact lenses to legally drive on the road.

 Motorists must be able to read number plates that have been made from 1st September 2001 which happens to be the modern design of number plates here in the UK from a distance of 20 metres, meaning you need to be able to clearly see and read the number plate from that distance.